ibm-cloud-architecture/refarch-cognitive-prod-recommendations/README.md

 * _Subscription by zip code_ computes which service is available at the destination address.
 In this case, we've simply captured this information in a simple decision table.
 * _Determine category_ is establishing the customer profile based on its data.
 Here we're simply classifying the customers in 3 groups: Student, Adult, Retiree, which are used in the final decision.

 The main decision, _Recommendation_ is implemented by a Decision Table: Each row is a rule, light grey columns are conditions on data, and darker grey columns are action, setting the type of product and price tag:

 ![](docs/dcomp_2.png)

 which is built to suggest Adult and Students to upgrade to Fiber access (if available), while giving a discount to Students and Retired.

-Once deployed to the business rule service the decision is a ruleset in the ODM Business rule services as illustrated in the screen shot below
+Once deployed to the business rule service the decision is a ruleset in the ODM Business rule services as illustrated in the screen shot below:

 ![](docs/deployed-rs.png)

 ## Code explanation